lfindlow/lfindlow.github.io/research-project-at-lambda.md

 ## Useful LaTeX snippets

+### LaTeX commands
-Defining **LaTeX commands** is useful for a few things.
+Defining LaTeX commands is useful for a few things.
 We use it mostly to signal todos and to avoid the typing out of commonly used phrases, names and concepts.
 Here are a few LaTeX commands commonly found in our papers (they are all added right before `\begin{document}`) and how they are used in the text:

 ```latex
 %% allows us to write ... bla bla \todo{This still needs to be done.}